 - Demonstrates analytical reading and writing skills including research, quantitative and qualitative evaluation, and synthesis. - Demonstrates listening and speaking skills that result in focused and coherent communications.

-91% of students say that AVC classes helped "very much/some" with their communication skills.
+A three-year average of 91% of students say that AVC classes helped "very much/some" with their communication skills.